noisiver/wrath-of-the-vanilla/README.md

 If I missed something in a zone, or something turns out to be wrong after my changes, I will be fixing it if I'm told about it.

-The loot tables are not being worked on until I've gotten quite a bit of the map done.
-Dungeons and raids are also on hold until I have done a larger amount of zones.
-The same goes for spawn points of creatures and objects.
+The spawn points and respawn times of creatures and objects will be worked on when a lot of the maps are done.
+They will require a lot of work.

 The file called progress.txt contains information about whats been done.